 This awards category is to recognize an early career, outstanding professional leader in the United States and its territories.
 The awardee’s MCH epidemiology work demonstrates significant contribution(s) to the MCH epidemiology field in one or more of the above awards categories, and serves as a model to other early-career professionals.
 To be eligible, the awardee must be professionally active in the field of MCH epidemiology; has worked in the MCH epidemiology field for no more than 10 years; has exhibited significant contribution to the field at the time of the MCH EPI Conference; and may be a professional in academia, government, and/or the private sector.
 Career accomplishment, evidence of a strong, positive trajectory of career development, and promise of leadership strength are core criteria that are used for selection of the awardee.
 This award equally recognizes all three types of contributions (as described above) and uses the respective awards criteria in the selection process.

 Manuscript that Advances the Field of Applied MCH Epidemiology Award – (This award category is not being considered in 2020, as we are in the process of revising its criteria for submission)

-The primary purpose of this award is to recognize innovative and impactful contributions to the peer-reviewed literature that advances the field of MCH epidemiology.
-To quality, publications had to have been developed from an abstract presented at a MCH EPI conference in the preceding 3-years and be accepted for publication at the time of submission in a peer-reviewed journal.
+The primary purpose of this award is to recognize innovative and impactful contributions to the peer-reviewed literature that advances the field of MCH Epidemiology.
+To quality, publications had to have been developed from an abstract presented at an MCH EPI conference in the preceding 3 years and be accepted for publication at the time of submission in a peer-reviewed journal.
 The Manuscript Award committee is comprised of representatives from diverse agencies and institutions.
 Each submission undergoes a multistage process of scoring and ranking by multiple committee members.
 Manuscripts are judged by the four following criteria: Innovation, Methodology, Implications, and Overall Quality.